-If your doctor or nurse practitioner instructed you to take certain medications the morning of your procedure, take only those medications with a small sip of water.
+If your doctor or NP told you to take certain medications the morning of your procedure, take only those medications with a sip of water.
 Depending on what medications you take and the procedure you’re having, this may be all, some, or none of your usual morning medications.

 - Wear comfortable, loose-fitting pants with an elastic waistband.

-- Do not wear any metal objects.
+- Don’t wear any metal objects.
 Remove all jewelry, including body piercings.
 The equipment used during your procedure can cause burns if it touches metal.

-- CD player and CDs or an iPod, if you choose.
-However, someone will need to hold these items for you when you are having your procedure.
+- Your portable music player, if you choose.
+However, someone will need to hold it for you when you’re having your procedure.

 - This guide.
 Your healthcare team will use this guide to teach you how to care for yourself after your procedure.

-You will be asked to state and spell your name and birth date many times.
+You will be asked to say and spell your name and birth date many times.
 This is for your safety.
-Patients with the same or similar names may be having procedure on the same day.
+People with the same or a similar name may be having a procedure on the same day.

-Your nurse will meet with you before your procedure.
-Tell him or her the dose of any medications (including patches and creams) you took after midnight and the time you took them.
+You will meet with your nurse before your procedure.
+Tell them the dose of any medications (including patches and creams) you took after midnight and the time you took them.

 - Review your medical history with you.

-- Talk to you about your comfort and safety during your procedure.
+- Talk with you about your comfort and safety during your procedure.